 Advantages of Welding

-- Welding joints are as strong as base metal.
+- Welding joints are as strong as a base metal.

-- A large number of similar and dissimilar metals can be welded easily.
+- Many similar and dissimilar metals can be welded easily.

 - Welding is a permanent joint.